 Participants consuming about 500mg of total flavonoids each day had the lowest risk of cancer or heart disease-related death.

 “It’s important to consume a variety of different flavonoid compounds found in different plant-based food and drink.
 This is easily achievable through the diet: one cup of tea, one apple, one orange, 100g (3.5 oz) of blueberries, and 100g (3.5 oz) of broccoli would provide a wide range of flavonoid compounds and over 500mg of total flavonoids.”

 Dr. Bondonno said while the research had established an association between flavonoid consumption and a lower risk of death, the exact nature of the protective effect was unclear but likely to be multifaceted.

 “Alcohol consumption and smoking both increase inflammation and damage blood vessels, which can increase the risk of a range of diseases,” she said.

 “Flavonoids have been shown to be anti-inflammatory and improve blood vessel function, which may explain why they are associated with a lower risk of death from heart disease and cancer.”

 Dr. Bondonno said the next step for the research was to look more closely at which types of heart disease cancers were most protected by flavonoids.

 ‘Flavonoid intake is associated with lower mortality in the Danish Diet Cancer and Health Cohort’ was recently published in Nature Communications.

-The ECU study was a collaboration with researchers from the Herlev & Gentofte University Hospital, Aarhus University, as well as the Danish Cancer Society Research Centre, Aalborg University Hospital, the Universities of Western Australia and the International Agency for Research on Cancer.
+The ECU study was a collaboration with researchers from the Herlev & Gentofte University Hospital, Aarhus University, as well as the Danish Cancer Society Research Center, Aalborg University Hospital, the Universities of Western Australia, and the International Agency for Research on Cancer.